Stape

 Jan 11, 2024

-Server-to-server tracking is a method that more and more businesses use to better understand what users do on different websites or improve their advertising.
-It's different from older ways of tracking because it collects data more accurately, follows privacy rules better, and doesn't depend as much on third-party cookies and web scripts that can be blocked by web browsers.
+Server-to-server tracking is a method that more and more businesses use to understand better what users do on different websites or improve their advertising.
+It's different from older ways of tracking because it allows you to collect data more accurately, follows privacy rules better, and doesn't depend as much on third-party cookies and web scripts that web browsers can block.

-The most common tool to integrate server-side tracking is the server Google Tag Manager container.
-There are two ways of integrating server-side tracking using sGTM: web+server (the most popular one) and server-to-server.
+The Google Tag Manager server container is the most common tool for integrating server-side tracking. sGTM has two ways of integrating server-side tracking: web+server (the most popular one) and server-to-server.

 This blog post delves into server-to-server tracking using Google Tag Manager's server container capabilities.
 We'll explore how it works, its benefits, and how you can implement it to gain deeper insights into your analytics while maintaining user privacy and data integrity.

 This method is the most popular one.
 With the hybrid method, you use a web GTM container to deliver data to the server GTM container.
+Configuring Google Tag Manager server-side involves setting up the server using Google Cloud Run, sending data to the SGTM container, and establishing a custom domain for better tracking in a first-party context.
 The two most popular ways to deliver data from the web to server GTM are server-side GA4 or Data Tag/Data Client.

 Benefits of using server-side GA4 for sending data from web to server GTM: